MBFBioscience/nmf-schema/docs/source/NMF.rst

     <?xml version="1.0" encoding="ISO-8859-1"?>

-*Figure 3 The XML document declaration element, attributes, and values as they apear in the segmentation data file.*
+*Figure 3 The XML document declaration element, attributes, and values as they apear in the data file.*

 +------------+------------+--------------------------------------------------+